 Gutter sections should be connected on the ground using special connectors to attach them.
 An assistant can support the gutters during hanging.
 The final step in the gutter installation process involves cutting drainpipes to fit between the elbow joint on the downspout outlet and the joint on the wall and between the wall elbow and the ground.

-While gutter installation can be a DIY projects, we realize a project such as gutter installation is not for everyone.
+While gutter installation Vancouver can be a DIY project, we realize a project such as gutter installation is not for everyone.
 If you would like us to handle your gutters or any other roofing project, please visit our website for more information and pricing.
 We also provide pressure washing services, which can really spruce up the look of your property.